oaregithub/oare_mono/README.md

 ![](./readme-imgs/oare-register.png)

 Fill out the form to create a new user account using the credentials of your choice.
-Once your account is created, ask the team lead to grant you administrator permissions.
+Once your account is created, ask the team lead to grant you administrator access.
 This will allow you to access all parts of the website.

 ## Install WSL 2 (Windows Only)